julianosbento/crm-from-lead-to-prospect-lab/README.md

 3. Open another terminal and run `[yarn or npm run] start`, this will open in the application at `localhost:3000` :D
 4. If never gone wrong, everything is right and now you can punch the "validate leads" button, over the leads list, and magically, the prospects will be discovered :B
 5. To test every little part of the project, just run `[yarn or npm run] test` :D

-## Explaining things

-### Decisions (personal)

-> Why I used Redux, instead of ContextAPI, or a local state?

-- Being very clearly, I don't know what technologies that the company are using, so I decided to use Redux, to validate that I've experience with it!

-> Why I used styled-components, instead of SCSS or Sass?

-- I'm productive with `styled-components` and prefer the flexibility that the library give, to organize the project.

-### Comments (for company)
-1. I think, that live code challenge is more productive, than a take home-exercise, because, develop a project, has an elevated cost of time and energy.
-2. Specifically about this code challenge, I think that the description is OK, I didn't had any problems to implement what was demanded.